-Ilf an assistant must be absent from work, it is his/her responsibility to inform the supervisor in advance to explain the reason for the absence, secure approval of the absence, and to follow the employing unit's policies concerning arranging for substitutes to perform the assistant's duties.
+If an assistant must be absent from work, it is the assistant's responsibility to inform the supervisor in advance to explain the reason for the absence, secure approval of the absence, and to follow the employing unit's policies concerning arranging for substitutes to perform the assistant's duties.
 It is generally the responsibility of the supervisor or the department to secure any temporary replacement coverage.